-5.21 The WOPS facilitates open employment of persons with disabilities by encouraging employers to engage persons with disabilities and render them with coaching and support through the provision of an allowance.
-Employers hiring a job seeker with disabilities under the WOPS are entitled to an allowance of up to \$7,000 per month during the work adaptation period in the first three months and \$5,000 per month for the following six months.
-The maximum period within which allowance is payable is nine months and the maximum allowance payable to an employer for engaging each person with disabilities having employment difficulties is \$51,000.
-In 2019, 942 placements were secured through the scheme.
+5.24 The WOPS facilitates open employment of persons with disabilities by encouraging employers to engage persons with disabilities and render them with coaching and support through the provision of an allowance.
+To further promote the employment of persons with disabilities having employment difficulties, the amount of allowance under the scheme has been increased from September 2020.
+The maximum allowance payable to an eligible employer for engaging each person with disabilities having employment difficulties rose from \$51,000 to \$60,000 in total within the allowance period of nine months.
+In 2020, 809 placements were secured through the scheme.